The Benefits Of Oatmeal & Lavender In Pet Shampoo Explained

 Caring for pets naturally starts with prevention.
 This also includes using doggy pet sprays in order to keep the coat and skin happy and healthy between baths.
 They also help for keeping your dog calm on and off the road.
 By the way, some of those dog’s sprays also have lavender, since it acts as a quick calming agent.

 DIY Natural Shampoo With Jojoba, Lavender & Oatmeal For Dogs

 There is always the option of making your own pet shampoo.
 There are some advantages to this.
 First, you know exactly what is going into your dog’s hair care, and this allows you to pick the best substances, leaving out things you don’t need.

 Second, it can be significantly less expensive than commercial dog shampoo.
 Maybe not straight up, no. But consider this: you can also use the oils and oatmeal which you are using for other purposes.
 So, let’s see a quick DIY recipe.

 - 1-2 drops jojoba oil

 Mix together and use immediately.
 You can choose to leave it in for a few minutes, and this will help it make a more substantial impact.

 There are many other dog shampoo recipes you can use.
 Check them out, and see which one fits your animal roommate best.

 Oats, lavender, jojoba?
-Is this a dog shampoo or a breakfast cereal?
-However you choose to look at it, there is something special about these natural oils.
-They are accessible, relatively cheap, and pretty helpful for humans and dogs alike.
+These are accessible, relatively cheap, and pretty helpful for humans and dogs alike.
 Give it a try.
 Like I said, you may need to tweak it to better fit your dog’s skin, coat, and natural tendencies.